deven-org/boiler/README.md

 ## Requirements
-Please list all the requirements the user has to fullfill to be able to run your code.
-Consider adding links to other tech documentations of possible dependencies to help users meet the requirements.We've added two examples of how you could structure this section:

-1. This setup is working for all operating system, testing on Windows 8, Windows 8.1, Windows 10, Mac and Linux.
 This project is a Node.js package.
-You need Node Version 4 or higher and npm Version 2 or higher, check your installed version with node -v and npm -v.
+You need Node Version 18 or higher in order to run it.
+Check your installed version with node -v.
+For more information check out the [Node.js Documentation](https://nodejs.org/en/docs/).

-2. To run our code you have to meet the following requirements:
-   - Node.js v18 <br> (for more information check out the [Node.js Documentation](https://nodejs.org/en/docs/))
-   - yarn (any version, we will pick the right settings later)
+If you don't have Yarn installed, please install it first (any version, we will pick the right settings later).
+For more information check out the [Yarn Documentation](https://classic.yarnpkg.com/en/docs).

-   - corepack (might need to be installed additionally)
+In addition, you might need to install Corepack.
+For more information checkout out [Corepack Documentation](https://nodejs.org/api/corepack.html).

 ## :rocket: How to start
-### Prerequisites
-...

 ### Installation
-In this section you're supposed to provide the user with a step by step guide on how to install and use your project.
-We've added an example below to give you an idea of how you could structure your guide.

 1. First, create a folder and a package.json file